LukeShortCloud/rootpages/src/openstack/tripleo.rst

    -  `Removed Undercloud dependencies on Glance, Neutron, and Nova by having a Nova-less deployment process. <https://blueprints.launchpad.net/tripleo/+spec/nova-less-deploy>`__ `MetalSmith <https://github.com/openstack/metalsmith>`__ can now used to provision the Overcloud nodes separately from the Overcloud deployment.
 TripleO treats all deployments as pre-deployed servers.
    -  `Removed Mistral and Zaqar from the Undercloud.
 The Overcloud deployment workflow now uses Ansible. <https://specs.openstack.org/openstack/tripleo-specs/specs/ussuri/mistral-to-ansible.html>`__
    -  `Provided standardized Ansible playbooks and roles for operators to manage their TripleO clouds. <https://specs.openstack.org/openstack/tripleo-specs/specs/ussuri/tripleo-operator-ansible.html>`__

+-  Victoria

+   -  Kolla container images are no longer used. `TripleO Container Image Build (TCIB) <https://specs.openstack.org/openstack/tripleo-specs/specs/victoria/simple-container-generation.html>`__ is a new Ansible wrapper for creating smaller container images based on the RHEL Universal Base Image (UBI) 8 image.

 [57][58]